acharraggi/FTC3/README.md

 - v0.7 changed 3rd screen to not angle names in boxes, but print either horizontally or vertically.
 - v0.8 added a Settings screen and options to exclude weak wifi networks and change orientation for screen 3
 - v0.9 had issue with screen 4 gradients not always drawing properly on different devices.
 Removed gradients, inserted divider rows instead, which looks better when the SSID field needs more than one row.
+- v0.10 display network BSSID if SSID is an empty string on screen 3 and 4.
+On screen 3, fit strong networks on screen by dropping weak networks if needed.